ErykMalinowski/Football_Team_Website/README.md

 - presenting basic information about the club.

 To-do:
-- show individual statistics of each player,
+- show individual statistics of each player.
-- improve layout.

 Link to the website: http://erykmalinowski.pythonanywhere.com/